Cintas (CTAS)

 Capital Expenditures

-- Capital expenditures are primarily focused on strategic investments in technology, such as the SAP system and SmartTruck platform, infrastructure to increase capacity, and ongoing environmental compliance for water treatment and waste removal.
+- The company's capital expenditures primarily focus on strategic investments in technology, such as the SAP system and SmartTruck platform, along with infrastructure improvements to increase capacity and ongoing environmental compliance for water treatment and waste removal.

 Latest Trefis Analyses